Church of Our Lady Star of the Sea (Staten Island)

 The Church of Our Lady Star of the Sea is a Catholic parish church in the Archdiocese of New York, located at 5371 Amboy Road, Staten Island, New York City.
 It was established in 1935 as a former mission of Our Lady Help of Christians.

+The current church building was deadicated on June 26, 2010 by Archbishop Timothy Dolan.
+The church seats 1,110 and replaced 1982 church that sat 500.
+The church won the American Institute of Architects Westchester + Hudson Valley Institutional Citation award in 2010.